DEFRA/ffc-jenkins-pipeline-library/vars/buildNodeJs.md

 ## Environment

 As part of the PR workflow, every commit will be dynamically deployed to the default Sandpit cluster, `snd`.
 This also applied to all main branch code post merge.
-If a different environment within the Sandpit environment should be used for this purpose then the default can be overriden.
+If a different environment within the Sandpit environment should be used for this purpose then the default can be overridden.

 For example: